An LA Crime Story

 Gone were the little tables where a child sitting alone for a moment—near the door left ajar—could

 slip outside, chasing after a bluebird.
-Both gone forever.
 Now there was a makeshift stage in the center

 of the lightless room.
 On it, eight stone-faced half-naked women swayed to Dylan’s “Mr. Jones”.